 Host Sonia Manzano (Sesame Street), Michael Urie (Ugly Betty), & Jim True-Frost (The Wire) perform moving & comical stories on Lovers and Strangers

-The hit public radio series returns to the Troy Music Hall with an evening of spellbinding short stories by established and emerging writers, performed by stars of the stage and screen.
+The hit public radio series returns to the Troy Music Hall with an afternoon of spellbinding short stories by established and emerging writers, performed by stars of the stage and screen.
 Host Sonia Manzano (Sesame Street), Michael Urie (Ugly Betty), and Jim True-Frost (The Wire) perform moving and comical stories about chance encounters, love, loss, and new beginnings all playing into the theme of Lovers and Strangers.

 Sonia Manzano is known to millions as Maria on Sesame Street, a character she played from 1971 to 2015, and has earned fifteen Emmy Awards as a writer for the show.
 Her theater credits include The Exonerated; Love, Loss, and What I Wore; and the original production of Godspell.
 She is the author of the picture books No Dogs Allowed!, A Box Full of Kittens, and Miracle on 133rd Street, as well as the middle grade novel The Revolution of Evelyn Serrano and her memoir, Becoming Maria: Love and Chaos in the South Bronx.